nettitude/PoshC2/README.md

 This software should only be used for **authorised** testing activity and not for malicious use.

 By downloading this software you are accepting the terms of use and the licensing agreement.

-## Documentation

-We maintain PoshC2 documentation over at https://poshc2.readthedocs.io/en/latest/

-Find us on #Slack - [poshc2.slack.com](poshc2.slack.com) (to request an invite send an email to labs@nettitude.com)